 id_rsa for your chosen operating system.
 Your public key,

 id_rsa.pub, is saved in the same folder.
-Next, select all text from text box "Public key for pasting into OpenSSH authorized_keys file" and save it to the root of your SD card as
+Next, select all text from text box "Public key for pasting into the authorized_keys file" and save it to the root of your USB drive as